 The popularity of English in China

-Rapid globalization and massive volumes of information flow between countries, companies, and governments have been witnessed worldwide.
+Rapid globalization and massive volumes of information flow among countries, companies, and governments have become widespread worldwide.

-This has led to extensive use of English, which is now regarded as the lingua franca, business, and universal language.
+This has led to extensive use of English, which is now regarded as the lingua franca, the language of business, and a universal language.

 These days, any form of international transaction requires English.
-Thus, many countries and people worldwide are attempting to learn and improve their English skills.
+Thus, many countries and individuals worldwide are seeking to improve their English skills.

 The People’s Republic of China (PRC) is no exception!

-The English language has gained popularity in recent years in mainland China.
+The English language has gained popularity in mainland China in recent years.
 But, despite the focus on English education in China, English is not widely spoken in villages and small towns.

-Thousands of private and public schools and colleges in China for different age groups offer English education.
+Thousands of private and public schools and colleges in China, serving students of all ages, offer English-language education.

 As an ESL teacher, China is a suitable country to work in for both freshers and experienced English teachers.